Spin Master (TOY) PT Set at C$65.00 by National Bank Financial

-National Bank Financial set a C$65.00 price objective on Spin Master (TSE:TOY) in a research note published on Thursday morning.
-The brokerage currently has an outperform rating on the stock.
-National Bank Financial also issued estimates for Spin Master’s FY2020 earnings at $2.98 EPS.
+Spin Master (TSE:TOY) received a C$65.00 price target from stock analysts at National Bank Financial in a research note issued to investors on Thursday.
+The firm currently has an “outperform” rating on the stock.
+National Bank Financial’s price objective suggests a potential upside of 25.99% from the stock’s current price.

-Several other equities analysts also recently weighed in on TOY.
-TD Securities raised their price target on Spin Master from C$67.00 to C$68.00 and gave the company a buy rating in a report on Friday, August 3rd.
-Royal Bank of Canada reduced their price objective on Spin Master from C$65.00 to C$64.00 and set an outperform rating for the company in a report on Thursday, May 10th.
-One analyst has rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-The stock has a consensus rating of Buy and a consensus target price of C$63.57.
+Several other equities analysts have also weighed in on TOY.
+TD Securities reduced their target price on shares of Spin Master from C$69.00 to C$67.00 and set a “buy” rating on the stock in a report on Friday, April 27th.
+Royal Bank of Canada reduced their target price on shares of Spin Master from C$66.00 to C$65.00 and set an “outperform” rating on the stock in a report on Thursday, May 3rd.
+One equities research analyst has rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+Spin Master presently has an average rating of “Buy” and an average price target of C$63.57.

 About Spin Master